frequenz-floss/frequenz-sdk-python/docs/intro/glossary.md

 #### Electrolyzer

-An device that converts water into hydrogen and oxygen.
+A device that converts water into hydrogen and oxygen.

 #### Grid